tidyverse/datascience-box/README.md

 ## Contents

 - `slides`: 26 `xaringan` slide decks, each to be covered roughly in a 75 minute class session
-- `assignments`: 6 homewoek assignments
+- `assignments`: 6 homework assignments
 - `labs`: 10 guided hands on exercises for students requiring minimal introduction from the instructor
 - `exams`: 2 sample take-home exams and keys
 - `project`: Final project assignment